dikigambol/Manufacturing-App-Mockup/SIDEBAR_STRUCTURE.md

 3. Show view name in header
 4. Use shared dashboard infrastructure

+### For Master Data Pages
+When user clicks on master data items:
+1. Navigate to master data page
+2. Show table-based UI with search and CRUD operations
+3. No dashboard grid (custom page layout)
+4. Display appropriate form modals for Add/Edit

 ### For Management Pages
 When user clicks on management items:
 1. Navigate to management page